IMS, IMR & IMX Challenge Information

 IM READY (IMR)

-The first step in the IMX Challenge is IM Ready (or IMR).
+The first step in the USA Swimming IMX Challenge is IM Ready (or IMR).
 To get "IM Ready," swimmers compete in a series of five events at shorter distances.
 Below, we've listed the line-up by age groups.

 9 & Under; 10-year olds: 100 Free, 50 Back, 50 Breast, 50 Fly, 100 IM (SC) or 200 IM (LC)